altf4/smashbot_analysis/README.md

 (Image Mockup)

 ## What Does the Analysis Mean?
-The analysis is SmashBot's best prediction on who will win either the *current stock* or *the whole game* given the current game state.
+The analysis is SmashBot's best prediction on who will win either the game, given the current game state.

 ## BETA